grubeben/grubeben/README.md

 _The A2C-agents trainings success for different agent configurations_

+## 🤖[Reinforcement Learning - Advantage-Actor-Critic (A2C) implementation]🤖

+In a prior internship with Bosch I implemented a ’Deep-Q’ reinforcement-learning algorithm to optimize energy-contribution from combustion- and electric engine in hybrid vehicles (code is unfortunately not publicly available).
+While the ’Deep-Q’ algorithm feature

 <!--
 **grubeben/grubeben** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.